Right to study at the Junior Academy and study planning

 How to ensure your right to study at the Junior Academy

 Your right to study at the Junior Academy is valid for one academic year at a time.
-How you succeed in your studies will affect whether your right to study will be extended or not.
+How you succeed in your studies and meet the eligibility requirements will affect whether your right to study will be extended or not.
 We will continuously monitor your progress.
-You do not need to make a separate application for an extension to your right to study.
-You can check the Junior Academy’s qualification requirements in the Junior Academy’s Admissions Guide.
+You do not need to participate in an admissions process for an extension to your right to study.
+You can check the Junior Academy’s eligibility requirements in the Junior Academy’s Admissions Guide.

 Once you have been accepted into the Junior Academy, you must submit a certificate proving that you are a student in comprehensive education or a secondary education institution every year.
-If you do not submit a certificate of student status, you will lose your right to study at the Junior Academy.
-You will be registered as an attending student for the incoming academic year when you submit your certificate of student status.
+If you do not submit the study certificate, you will lose your right to study at the Junior Academy.
+You will be registered as an attending student for the incoming academic year when you submit your study certificate.

 How to plan your studies

-When you begin your studies, you will be informed of the identity of your instrument teacher.
-If you continue your studies at the Junior Academy, you can view the teaching granted to you in the Peppi system around the turn of August and September.
+When you begin your studies, you will be informed of your instrument teacher.
+If you continue your studies at the Junior Academy, you can view the tuition granted to you in the Peppi system around the turn of August and September.

-Discuss the personal instruction offered to your directly with your teacher.
+Agree on the individual lessons directly with your teacher.
 You can be in touch with the teacher via their Uniarts e-mail.
 If you wish, you may ask for the telephone number of your teacher from: siba.nuorisokoulutus@uniarts.fi.

 The Junior Academy’s study plan

 Your studies will progress in accordance with the Junior Academy’s curriculum and your personal study plan (NOPS).
-Your study plan includes the teaching of the major subject or main instrument, studies in music perception skills, possible studies in other subjects, such as a minor subject or a second instrument, period teaching and the public performances that will be assessed included in the studies.
+Your study plan includes the teaching of the main subject or main instrument, studies in structural awareness of music, possible studies in other subjects, such as ensemble playing and secondary subject or instrument and the public performances that will be assessed included in the studies.
 When preparing your NOPS, the goals related to basic or secondary education will also be taken into consideration.

-We will assess the achievement of your study plan and the continuation of your studies every spring in a NOPS discussion together with the head of department and the coordinator of the Junior Academy.
-If you want to change your major subject at some point during your studies, you may only do so by attending the Junior Academy’s entrance examination.
-As a rule, you can only change your major subject once during your studies.
+We will assess the achievement of your study plan and the continuation of your studies every spring in a NOPS discussion together with the Junior Academy coordinator and/or head of department/coordinating teacher.
+If you want to change your main instrument/subject at some point during your studies, you may – in principal – do so by attending the Junior Academy’s entrance examination.

 Studies in structural awareness of music